moogmodular/lnapp-starter/README.md

 # Next.js - tRPC - LN App starter

 Convenient starter for Lightning Network driven web apps.
 This starter is based on [@alexdotjs](https://twitter.com/alexdotjs)'s tRPC [starter project](https://github.com/trpc/examples-next-prisma-starter).
 Since the inception of the **lightning network** and the development of the [ln-url](https://github.com/fiatjaf/lnurl-rfc) standard, the holy grail of **"bank as a web app"** is not only a reality but only 5 minutes of set up time and about 30$ of hosting costs away.
 This starter implements such an app.
 Authentication and Users are already there, and basic in- and out flow of purchasing power is taken care of.
 Users can **authenticate themselves**, **deposit** and **withdraw** up to **1000 sats**.
+Basic accounting and inter user tipping has been added so can also tip each other sats.
 Whatever happens in between is up to the developer.
+Since the latest update basic [nostr](https://github.com/nostr-protocol/nostr) interaction has been added so that the website owner gets notified when a new account has been created and individual users can get a message to their nostr public key given that they provided one.

 Much of the backend lnd interaction was inspired by open source projects like [stacker.news](https://github.com/stackernews/stacker.news), [lightning-poker.com](https://github.com/igreshev/lightning-poker) and [ln-jukebox
 ](https://github.com/alexlwn123/ln-jukebox)